>> Home

 Edible Qualities

-Burgundy Lowbush Blueberry is a small shrub that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Burgundy Lowbush Blueberry is a small shrub that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces clusters of blue round berries which are usually ready for picking in mid summer.
 The berries have a tart taste and a firm texture.

 The berries are most often used in the following ways: